koenichiwa/launchd/README.md

 For more information: [Wiki](https://en.wikipedia.org/wiki/Launchd).

-For a more detailed description of the parameters run `man launchd.plist` on your Apple computer or check out: [manpagez](https://www.manpagez.com/man/5/launchd.plist/).
+For a more detailed description of the parameters run `man launchd.plist` on your Apple computer or check out: [manpagez](https://www.manpagez.com/man/5/launchd.plist/) or [xcode-man-pages](https://keith.github.io/xcode-man-pages/launchd.plist.5.html).

 ### Why not cron?
 MacOS deprecated cron, the previous way of scheduling programs.